andrewraharjo/CAN-Bus-Hack_Prius_Focus/README.md

 See: http://blog.ioactive.com/2013/08/car-hacking-content.html

-They tested in two cars 2010 Prius with Intelligent Parking Assist and 2010 Ford Focus LTD with Active Park Assist
+They tested in two cars 2010 Prius with Intelligent Parking Assist and 2010 Ford Escape LTD with Active Park Assist